-- For Xn-based handover or Connection Resume from an MBS supporting source RAN node towards an MBS supporting target RAN node, depending on configuration, the SMF may provide the MBS Assistance Information.
+- For Xn-based handover or Connection Resume towards an target RAN node that supports MBS multicast with reception in RRC_INACTIVE state, if the source RAN does not support MBS multicast with reception in RRC_INACTIVE state, after successful handover the SMF triggers a modification of the associated PDU Session and provides the MBS Assistance Information in N2 SM Information.

 - For Xn-based handover or Connection Resume, the MBS session information transferred from source NG-RAN towards target NG-RAN also include MBS assistance information for the MBS session if such information is available at the source RAN node as specified in TS 38.300 [9].